chow-petit/awesome-curated-tools/README.md

 ### Organisation & Communication Tools

+For distributed organisations (liquid democracy, doocracy, holacracy,etc), as most tools are still in early stage, we put it under [R&D - Distributed organisation](#r&d-distributed-organisation).

 #### Administrative, legal and financial
 See also [R&D - Financing](#r&d-financing).
 We're still looking for a good France-compatible SaaS accounting service, for associations and companies.